How Long Do Facial Masks Last

 Types of Facial Masks and Their Lifespans

-At the moment you’re picking a facial mask, it’s easy to feel inundated by the options clay, sheet, gel, cream but grasping how long each type lasts can help you choose the right one.
-Clay masks dry fast, usually in 10-15 minutes, and you’ll know it’s time to remove them once they feel tight.
+At the moment you’re picking a facial mask or face mask, it’s easy to feel inundated by the options—clay, sheet, gel, cream—but grasping how long each type lasts can help you choose the right one.

-Your mask application techniques matter too spread clay masks evenly, pat gel masks gently, and smooth cream masks without tugging.
+Your mask application techniques matter too—spread clay masks evenly, pat gel masks gently, and smooth cream masks without tugging.

 For mask removal methods, rinse clay masks with warm water, peel off sheet masks, and wipe away cream or gel masks softly.
 Always follow the instructions to avoid irritation.